Morgan & Morgan: Political involvement

-2016 Florida Amendment 2 was a political and legal campaign to allow use of medical marijuana.
+The 2016 Florida Amendment 2 initiative was a political and legal campaign to allow the use of medical marijuana.
 In 2013, Morgan & Morgan launched the initiative to change the Florida Constitution to allow marijuana for medical purposes.
-The firm spent over $15 million to support the change and organized United for Care campaign to promote the "yes" vote.
+The firm spent over $15 million to support the change and organized the United for Care campaign to promote the "Yes" vote.

 John Morgan donated to Hillary Clinton's 2016 presidential campaign.
 Morgan gave $355,000 to the Biden Victory Fund in August 2020.
-Morgan is close to Joe Biden's younger brother, Frank Biden, flew him to Joe Biden's inauguration in his private jet and said he talked to him about job opportunities at Morgan & Morgan.
+Politico reported that Morgan is close to Frank Biden, Joe's younger brother.
+The outlet also reported that Morgan flew Frank to Joe Biden's inauguration on Morgan's private jet and said that he discussed job opportunities at Morgan & Morgan with him.

 In 2017, Morgan & Morgan contributed $1.5 million toward a proposed Florida constitutional amendment to raise the hourly minimum wage to $15.
 When Orlando Weekly reported that some employees at Morgan & Morgan made less than $15 per hour, Morgan said, "I can tell what angle you're getting at with this story, and it's bullshit," saying that many of his call center employees start out with a $25,000 annual salary (an hourly wage of $15/hour is equal to roughly $31,200 a year), and told a reporter, "I bet you don't make $25,000 a year."

-2020 Florida Amendment 2 was an initiative to amend constitution of Florida to change the state's minimum wage to $15 per hour.
+The 2020 Florida Amendment 2 was an initiative to amend the Florida Constitution to change the state's minimum wage to $15 per hour.
 The amendment passed on November 3, 2020 by a statewide referendum.
 Morgan & Morgan donated $1 million to support the amendment.

-Incident in Wyoming involving AI-generated case citations
+AI-generated case citations

-In February 2025, three attorneys from Morgan & Morgan's Wyoming office were sanctioned by the U.S. District Court for the District of Wyoming after submitting a court motion that contained eight non-existent legal cases generated by artificial intelligence (AI).
+In February 2025, three attorneys from Morgan & Morgan's Wyoming office were sanctioned by the U.S. District Court for the District of Wyoming after submitting a court motion that contained eight fabricated case citations produced by an AI tool.
 The primary attorney responsible, Rudwin Ayala, acknowledged improperly relying on an AI tool that produced fabricated case citations.
-Ayala was fined $3,000 and had his pro hac vice admission revoked, while supervising attorneys T. Michael Morgan and Taly Goody each received $1,000 fines for failing to adequately verify the filing.
+Ayala was fined $3,000 and had his pro hac vice admission revoked, while supervising attorneys T. Michael Morgan and Taly Goody each received a $1,000 fine for failing to adequately verify the filing.

-Following the judge's decision, Morgan & Morgan withdrew the problematic motion, reimbursed opposing counsel’s legal fees, and implemented firm-wide corrective measures, including additional attorney training on AI use, stricter verification protocols for AI-generated content, and an explicit requirement for independent citation checks.
+Following the judge's decision, Morgan & Morgan withdrew the problematic motion, reimbursed opposing counsel's legal fees, and implemented firm-wide corrective measures, including additional attorney training on AI use, stricter verification protocols for AI-generated content, and an explicit requirement for independent citation checks.
 The court declined to sanction the firm itself, citing these prompt remedial actions as mitigating factors.

+In May 2026, Suffolk County Superior Court Judge Kenneth Salinger denied T. Michael Morgan a request to appear before him in a case against Harvard Medical School, citing the previous use of AI-generated case citations.